 Determining the size of a deposit on a home can be done by working out your borrowing power.
 Then, estimate your costs, based on the amount you can afford to borrow.
 Lastly, aim to meet the lending criteria of your financial institution, so you improve your chances of gaining approval.
 Just remember all lenders have different standards.
 So you may need to find out what their requirements are, before applying for a loan.

 One of the easiest ways to calculate what you can afford to borrow is to draw up a budget.
 To create a budget, firstly write down what you earn.
 Include all income such as wages, any government entitlements, and child support payments.

-Next, write down all your expenses.
+Next, write down all of your expenses.
 Estimate how much you spend on utilities, your car and on groceries.
 Also, include any insurances, and any other monthly or annual costs.
 Do not include your rental payment, as you will no longer be paying this when you have a mortgage.

-Later, break these figures down into a monthly amount.
+Later, break all of these figures down into a monthly amount.
 This approach will give you an excellent idea of your monthly spending.
 You will also be able to determine what you have leftover every month.

 Lastly, use a home loan calculator to work out what you can afford to pay monthly on a loan.
 Compare home loan rates and then put this up by 2%.
 By making your interest rate higher, you will give yourself a buffer if should rates rise.

 The costs of buying a home typically include stamp duty, mortgage title transfer fees and legal fees.
 Estimate how much council rates are, along with the emergency services levy, and water.
 When a property transfers into your name, you will incur all of these fees.
 Finally, make a provision for conveyancing costs.
 A conveyancer is a land solicitor who works out all of the expenses of the property.
 Subsequently, they take care of these for you at settlement.